Thick, Soft, and Chewy Oatmeal Raisin Cookies

 - Eggs – Acts as a binder.

-- Ground cinnamon, nutmeg, and salt – Amazing flavor in the cookies.
+- Ground cinnamon, nutmeg, and salt – These ingredients add amazing flavor to the cookies.

 - Vanilla extract – Use good quality vanilla for great flavor.